eg0nSpengler/SFMLPONG/README.md

 How to Play - Download the repo and build the included Visual Studio solution

-It's a simple 2 player clone, so you and a friend can play if you'd like.
+It's a local 2 player clone, no AI is currently included.

 Controls